 5 Low Carb Snacks for Meal Prep

 These Low Carb Snacks will take little to no prep time and keep your net carbs low between meals.
-Feel free to pair with any keto fruit or veggie for a little extra nutrition.
+Feel free to pair it with any keto fruit or veggie for a little extra nutrition.

 This recipe can either be used as a keto snack or a keto breakfast.
 The beautiful thing about this recipe is that your net carb count will stay in check all while satisfying any sweet flavor you may be experiencing.